yogurt-foundation/yogurt-css-documentation/src/fill.md

 ---
 id: fill
 title: SVG
-description: Utility for sets the color to paint an SVG.
+description: Utilities for sets the color to paint an SVG.
 layout: default
 ---